Projects / A persuasive landing page for Blue Dragon Children's Foundation

 The Challenge

-Blue Dragon supports children and families in Vietnam located in high risk communities or crisis situations — child labour, homelessness, abuse, trafficking, extreme poverty, etc. Survivors of these situations are provided with the necessary physical, mental, social, and legal support.
-The organization aims to provide children and young adults with education and life skills and advocates for them to ensure that they are not forced into dangerous circumstances.
-They work to prevent abuse and homelessness, and provide opportunities for employment, shelter, and education.
+Blue Dragon supports children and families in Vietnam located in high-risk communities or crisis situations — child labour, homelessness, abuse, trafficking, extreme poverty, etc. The organization provides survivors and high-risk youths with the necessary physical, mental, social, and legal aid and advocates for them to ensure that they are not forced into dangerous circumstances.
+They work to prevent abuse and homelessness and provide opportunities for employment, shelter, and education.

-Blue Dragon's homepage also serves as its landing page.
-Thus, the webpage contains multiple types of content and different call-to-actions, the variety of which can distract the viewer.
+The foundation’s homepage serves as its landing page.
+The page contains different types of content and call-to-actions, the variety of which can distract viewers.

-This landing page aims to provide more comprehensive information on the organization's activities and persuade the audience to get involved.
-The informational content focuses more on conveying Blue Dragon's key activities and impact, aiming to encourage the viewer to participate by becoming a volunteer.
+This page provides comprehensive information on the organization's key activities to persuade the audience to get involved.
+The content focuses on conveying Blue Dragon's key activities and impact, aiming to encourage the viewer to participate by becoming a volunteer.

 Audience Feedback

-The arguments should be clearer.
+• The arguments should be clearer.
 There can be more distinctive separation between different arguments.
-If the arguments can be merged into three main points, the flow would be strengthened.
+Merging the arguments into three main points would strengthen the flow.

-Images from the organization's website and social media pages were collected as both visual inspirations and possible assets — all photographs used in this project, including those used in a collage, were sourced from Blue Dragon's public pages.
-Graphic elements were created using Adobe Illustrator and Photoshop, either modified from photographs sourced from the aforementioned pages, or newly drawn in Illustrator.
+Images from the organization's website and social media pages were collected as both visual inspirations and possible assets—all photographs used in this project, including those used in a collage, were sourced from Blue Dragon's public pages.
+Visual elements were created using Adobe Illustrator and Photoshop, either modified from sourced photographs or newly drawn in Illustrator.

 Visual Pun

-The message “Help Children in Crisis Take Flight” was taken from the original website and can be visualized using a visual pun of children with angel wings.
+The message “Help Children in Crisis Take Flight” was taken from the original website and visualized as a visual pun of children with angel wings.

 Metaphor